MicrosoftDocs/winrt-api/windows.applicationmodel/appinstance_recommendedinstance.md

 A shell can recommend an instance of an app to which an application activation is redirected.

 ## -property-value
-The app instance that the shell prefers to use for an app, or `NULL` if there is no preference.
+The app instance that the shell prefers to use for an app, or `null` if there is no preference.

 ## -remarks
 If the shell provides a preference, the app can redirect activation to that instance.